matthewfcarlson/vuex-lite-sync/README.md

 They'll send out a message to get a replay of the mutations.
 If this still doesn't work, stores have an exception handler that can be invoked to decide what to do.
 In the case of a web app, this could be refreshing the page.

+Strict mode is always on!
+Any mutations outside of mutation handlers will throw an Error.
+It's an unpopular stance, but I think it's a good one.
+If you feel strongly, open an issue and make your case.

 ## Using it in your project